Rachoool/Tip-of-the-Tongue-Search/Timelog.md

 - *1 hours* Changing Llama's parameters to make the extracted information more accurate
 - *3 hours* Remove date from the queries and calculate the MAP score
 ### 28 January 2024
-- *3.5 hours* Remove language, location, genre and music from the queries and calculate the MAP score and nDCG
+- *5.5 hours* Remove language, location, genre and music from the queries and calculate the MAP score and nDCG
+### 29 January 2024
 - *1.5 hours* Remove two features and calculate the MAP score
+- *1 hour* Calculate the frequency of each factors mentioned by users

 ## Week 4
 ### 29 January 2024
-- *2 hours* Extract and clean the wikidata_id from corpus and dev queries
+- *2.5 hours* Extract and clean the wikidata_id from corpus and dev queries
 ### 30 January 2024
-- *2.5 hours* Manually set the conditions to find the range of extracted dates
+- *4.5 hours* Manually set the conditions to find the range of extracted dates
 - *2 hours* Try to calculate the accuracy of date
 ### 3 February 2024
 - *3 hours* Re-delete the contents of the five features